Introduction to Part Four.

 The Boy on the Wooden Box by Leon Leyson.
 Non-Fiction.
 The story of one of the people on Schindler’s List who survived because of Oskar Schlindler’s sacrifice.
 It was written for readers 10-14 who have some knowledge of the Concentration Camps of World War II, Jewish Issues and Schlindler’s List.
 Thought-provoking, touching book which I have kept and will read again.
 Small book.
 Perfect for one sitting.

 Personal History by Katharine Graham.
 Biography.
 Read it some time ago and have little memory of it.
 I do remember how much I admired her intelligence and business sense and also her courage.
 Hers were the days before all mainstream journalism was highjacked to politics.

 The Collected Poems of Langston Hughes.
+African American poet.

 The Collected Works of Elizabeth Barrett Browning.

-The Collected Works of Robert Burns.
+The Works of Robert Browning.

 The Crucible: A Play in Four Acts by Arthur Miller.
 Theater.
-Tom used to teach this book and put it on in play form in his classroom with readers.
+Tom used to teach this book and put it on in play form in his classroom as a reader’s theatre.
 He often quotes from it and uses things I remember reading to make his point about something in people’s natures or society.
 It is frightening to think that people were once so superstitious and that lives and reputations could be destroyed in the ways portrayed in the story.
 I love the word Crucible.
 It is such a perfect word for its meaning and many people have endured Crucibles in their lives.
 Crucible/Crucify.

 The Outsiders by S. E. Hinton.
 Fiction.
 I read these books when I was a young mother.
 Don’t ask me why.
 I thought they were good studies of the difficulties encountered by some kids as they grow up.
 My kids read the S.E.
 Hinton books and maybe that is why I read them.
 The Outsiders was made into a popular movie.